OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-04.md

 ## 1 Chronicles 4:21

-The sons of Shelah the son of Judah were:
+The sons of Shelah, the son of Judah, were:

-> Er the father of Lecah,
+> Er, the father of Lecah,
-> Laadah the father of Mareshah,
+> Laadah, the father of Mareshah,
 > and the families of the house of the linen workers at Beth-ashbea;

 ---